 - Stand ($149 or $14/month for 12 months)

 - Terminal ($299 or $27/month for 12 months)

 - Register ($799 or $39/month for 24 months)

-Square also offers four payment plans with its Square Online solution, which allows businesses to create an online store that’s powered by Square’s website builder.
+Square also offers three payment plans with its Square Online solution, which allows businesses to create an online store that’s powered by Square’s website builder.
 The payment plans are

 - Free (no monthly fees and 2.9 percent + 30¢)